JoinedSenses/SM-Regex-Trigger/README.md

 **Serves as a filter for names, chat, and commands.**

 I have included the regex config file  which I use for my servers.
 It gets updated regularly.
+**FYI:** The "blank" section at the top of the config is intended.
+There is some weird bug occuring when it is removed, more than likely due to the funky characters used.

 If you are unfamilair with regex, check out  these websites:
 http://www.rexegg.com/regex-quickstart.html
 https://www.regular-expressions.info/